GitSparTV/GitSparTV/cpp-portfolio.md

 <img src="https://github.com/GitSparTV/Yandex.Practicum.CPP/raw/master/TransportCatalogue/svg.png">

-Projects I was making during Yandex.Praktikum "C++ Developer" course.
+Projects I made during Yandex.Praktikum "C++ Developer" course.

-The course teaches C++ fundamentals and idiomatics, from basic logic up to multithreading, move semantics, remaking STL containers and more.
+The course teaches C++ fundamentals and idioms, from basic logic up to multithreading, move semantics, remaking STL containers, making lexers and ASTs and more.

 See **11** more showcases on the repo page.